(Pressure Ulcers; Bed Sores; Decubitus Ulcers)

 - Friction—Even friction from pulling someone across bed sheets can damage small blood vessels that supply the skin tissue.

 - Poor nutrition

 - Moisture—This can come from sweating due to fever or leakage of urine or stool.

 - Obesity —Extra weight increases pressure on the skin over the bones and joints.

-Risk FactorsThis condition is more common in older adults.
-Factors that increase your risk of pressure sores include:
+Risk FactorsThis condition is more common in older adults and people of African American or Hispanic descent.
+Other factors that may increase the chance of pressure sores include:

 - Immobility, such as being bed- or chair-bound